 For Members who do not request the TEV in advance of a meeting, OCB's Office Manager will provide blank forms for Board Members to complete upon request.
-Board Members must then send the completed and signed Travel Expense Voucher directly to Andrea McNamara Doyle, Director of Office of Chehalis Basin, Dept. of Ecology, PO Box 47600, Olympia, WA 98504.
+Board Members must then send the completed and signed Travel Expense Voucher directly to Jeff Zenk, Office of Chehalis Basin Director, Dept. of Ecology, PO Box 47600, Olympia, WA 98504.

 The state may take up to three weeks to provide reimbursement.
-Follow the same rules as a regular Ecology employee, i.e.: per diem rates & receipts.
+Follow the same rules as a regular Ecology employee, i.e.: per diem rates and receipts.